dickysetiawandq13/payment_channel_analysis/README.md

-# **Fantasy Sports Payment Channel Analysis – Project Overview**
+# **Fintech Platform Payment Channel Analysis - Project Overview**

-A fantasy sports platform, established in 2023, targeting the **Indian market**, where users join **paid contests daily**.
-The platform processes **frequent deposits and withdrawals** through third-party payment providers.
+A **B2C fintech platform launched in 2023 targeting the Indian market**, where users engage in **gamified financial activities** such as promotional campaigns and time-sensitive offers.
+Users frequently top up and withdraw funds using third-party payment channels.

 This dashboard has been in use since 2023 to evaluate the performance of payment channels for deposits and withdrawals, **it has contributed to over $1 million in operational cost savings since the platform launch.**